-The Contractor shall notify the Assistant Director of the Division of Member Services, by Email, when a member has been residing in a nursing facility, alternative residential facility or receiving home and community based services for 45 days.
+The Contractor shall notify the Assistant Director of AHCCCS/DMS, by Email, when a member has been residing in a nursing facility, alternative residential facility or receiving home and community based services for 45 days.
 This will allow AHCCCS time to follow-up on the status of the ALTCS application and to consider potential Fee-For-Service coverage, if the stay goes beyond the 90 day per Contract year maximum.
 The notice shall be sent via e-mail to HealthPlan45DayNotice@azahcccs.gov.